2DGD-F0TH/2DGD_F0TH/chapters/002_Maths.md

 ### Inverse Formulas

-As with practically all math formulas, there are inverse formulas for sine and cosine, called $arcsin$ and $arccos$, which allow to find an angle, given its sine and cosine.
+As with practically all maths formulas, there are inverse formulas for sine and cosine, called $arcsin$ and $arccos$, which allow to find an angle, given its sine and cosine.

 In this book we won't specify more, besides what could be the most useful: the 2-argument arctangent.